-9.1 Breaches of conditions of supply
+10.1.
+Breaches of conditions of supply

-- 9.1.1 The following are deemed to be breaches of the conditions to supply water: - (a) An incorrect application for supply which fundamentally affects the conditions of supply; - (b) Failure to meet any obligations placed on the Customer under all Codes and Standards specified in clause 5 of this Bylaw; - (c) An act or omission including but not limited to any of the following: - (i) Any tampering or interference with Council equipment/assets, either directly or indirectly; - (ii) Failure to pay the appropriate charges by the due date; - (iii) Frustration of the Council's ability to adequately and effectively carry out its obligations; - (iv) Failure to repair a leak, or in any way willfully allowing water to run to waste, or to be misused; - (v) The fitting of quick-closing valves, pumps, or any other equipment which may cause pressure surges or fluctuations to be transmitted within the water supply system, or compromise the ability of the Council to maintain its stated levels of service (subject to clause 8.5 of this Bylaw); - (vi) Failure to prevent backflow; - (vii) Failure to maintain or, inspect backflow; - (viii) Using water or water pressure directly from supply for driving lifts, machinery, educators, generators, or any other similar device, unless specifically approved by the Council; - (ix) Using water for a single pass cooling or heating system, or to dilute trade waste prior to disposal, unless specifically approved; - (x) Extending by hose or any other pipe a private water supply beyond that Customer's property;
+The following are deemed to be breaches of the conditions to supply water:

+- (a) An incorrect application for supply which fundamentally affects the conditions of supply; - (b) Failure to meet any obligations placed on the Customer under all Codes and Standards specified in this Bylaw; - (c) An act or omission including but not limited to any of the following: - Any tampering or interference with Council equipment/assets, either directly or indirectly; - ii.
+Failure to pay the appropriate charges by the due date; - iii.
+Frustration of the Council's ability to adequately and effectively carry out its obligations; - iv.
+Failure to repair a leak, or in any way willfully allowing water to run to waste, or to be misused; - v.
+The fitting of quick-closing valves, pumps, or any other equipment which may cause pressure surges or fluctuations to be transmitted within the water supply network, or compromise the ability of the Council to maintain its stated levels of service (subject to clause 9.5 of this Bylaw); - vi.
+Failure to prevent backflow; - vii.
+Failure to maintain or inspect backflow; - viii.
+Using water or water pressure directly from supply for driving lifts, machinery, educators, generators, or any other similar device, unless specifically approved by the Council; - ix.
+Using water for a single pass cooling or heating system, or to dilute trade waste prior to disposal, unless specifically approved; - x.
+Extending by hose or any other pipe a private water supply beyond that Customer's property; - xi.
+Providing water drawn from the Council supply to any other party without approval of the Council; - xii.
+Unauthorised removal of flow restrictors.

-- (xi) Providing water drawn from the Council supply to any other party without approval of the Council; - (xii) Unauthorised removal of flow restrictors. - (d) Every person commits a breach of this Bylaw and commits an offence who: - (i) Does permits or allows anything to be done, which is contrary to this Bbylaw; - (ii) Fails to do or perform any act, or thing, that he or she is required to do by this Bylaw, within the time and in the manner required by the Bylaw, or any part of it; - (ii)(iii) Commits any breach of the terms and conditions of this Bylaw; - (iii)(iv) Does anything prohibited by this Bylaw; - (iv)(v) Fails to comply with any notice given under this Bylaw or any part of it or any condition that is part of any notice granted by the Council; - (v)(vi) Where required, fails to obtain written approval or having obtained written approval fails to abide by the conditions (if any); - (vi)(vii) Obstructs or hinders any authorised officer in the performance of any duty or in exercising any power conferred by this Bbylaw; - (vii)(viii) Tampers or interferes with any part of the Council owned water supply system without a permit; - (viii)(ix) Withdraws water from a fire hydrant without authorisation from the Council for any other purpose than fire protection; - (ix)(x) Fails to comply with water use restriction or prohibitions introduced by the Council for any specific purpose; - (x)(xi) Fails to meet any obligations placed on the Customer through any permit conditions; - (xi)(xii) Fails to meet any obligations placed on the Customer through an individual Customer agreement; - (xii)(xiii) Other than the Council or its authorised agents, who accesses the water supply system without a valid permit breaches this Beylaw. - 9.1.2 In the event of a breach of any provision of this Bbylaw, the Council shall serve notice on the Customer advising the nature of the breach, the steps to be taken, and required timeframe to remedy the breach to the satisfaction of the Council beyond timeframe indicated.
+- (d) Every person commits a breach of this Bylaw and commits an offence who: - i.
+Does, permits or allows anything to be done, which is contrary to this Bylaw; - ii.
+Fails to do or perform any act, or thing, that they are required to do by this Bylaw, within the time and in the manner required by the Bylaw, or any part of it; - iii.
+Commits any breach of the terms and conditions of this Bylaw; - iv.
+Does anything prohibited by this Bylaw; - v.
+Fails to comply with any notice given under this Bylaw or any part of it or any condition that is part of any notice granted by the Council; - vi.
+Where required, fails to obtain written approval or having obtained written approval fails to abide by the conditions (if any); - vii.
+Obstructs or hinders any authorised officer in the performance of any duty or in exercising any power conferred by this Bylaw; - viii.
+Tampers or interferes with any part of the Council owned water supply network without a permit; - ix.
+Withdraws water from a fire hydrant without authorisation from the Council for any other purpose than fire protection; - x.
+Fails to comply with water use restriction or prohibitions introduced by the Council for any specific purpose; - xi.
+Fails to meet any obligations placed on the Customer through any permit conditions; - xii.
+Fails to meet any obligations placed on the Customer through an individual Customer agreement; - xiii.
+Other than the Council or its authorised agents, who accesses the water supply network without a valid permit breaches this Bylaw.

+In the event of a breach of any provision of this Bylaw, the Council shall serve notice on the Customer advising the nature of the breach, the steps to be taken, and required timeframe to remedy the breach to the satisfaction of the Council beyond timeframe indicated.
 If the Customer persists with the breach the Council reserves the right to: